RND-SOFT/docker_toolkit/README.md

 ### consul.rb

-Helper to use Consul in 12Factor application:
+Helper to use Consul in 12Factor application.
+Inspired by https://github.com/hashicorp/envconsul:

 * export Consul key/value as environment variables
 * references in Consul key/value store